carlhmarlo/Bantry-DFSG-Submission/README.md

   -https://public.tableau.com/profile/ronen1936#!/vizhome/CHAAttendanceHeirarchicalClustering/Sheet1
   -https://public.tableau.com/profile/ronen1936#!/vizhome/CHAPAHeirarchicalClustering/Sheet1?publish=yes

-The the presentation is also part of the repo and so is the transcript:
+The the presentation is also part of the repo (Bantry DFSG Submission.pptx) and so is the transcript(Transcript.txt)
--Bantry DFSG Submission.pptx
--Transcript.txt

 If you have any questions - feel free to reach out to Ronen (ronenbecker@gmail.com)